Revisiting wind wave growth with fully-coupled direct numerical simulations: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Science Foundation (Physical Oceanography) under Grant No. 1849762 to L.D. and the Cooperative Institute for Earth System modeling between Princeton and the Geophysical Fluid Dynamics Laboratory (GFDL) NOAA.
+This work was supported by the National Science Foundation (Physical Oceanography) under Grant No. 1849762 to L.D., the High Meadows Environmental Institute Energy and Climate Grand Challenge and the Cooperative Institute for Earth System modeling between Princeton and the Geophysical Fluid Dynamics Laboratory (GFDL) NOAA.
 Computations were partially performed using the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by NSF Grant No. ACI-1053575; and on resources managed and supported by Princeton Research Computing, a consortium of groups led including the Princeton Institute for Computational Science and Engineering and the Office of Information Technology's High Performance Computing Center and Visualization Laboratory at Princeton University.
+J.W. would also like to thank the support of the Mary and Randall Hack ’69 Graduate Award received through the High Meadows Environmental Institute.

 We declare no conflict of interest.